githubninpoka/RickMortyTest/README.md

 - add EF and delete/store the data when the console program runs [Trevoir .Net - 3/11 etc]
 - added a simple MVC app with scaffolding. [freewheeled loosely related to a course Trevoir .Net - 9/100]
 - added an action/view for selected planet [Frank Liu's course on MVC ]
+- implement OutputCache & refresh the cache on certain actions
+- injecting a HTTP header from-database that is set when an action runs;
+- I used filters to keep MVC mostly for what it's for: UI

 What I learnt:
 - projects cannot cyclically reference eachother (it needed to click in my head)